 Total CountBricks estimate: $3,560

-1. Use CountBricks' material alerts to lock in hardwood pricing before seasonal spikes
+1. Use material alerts to lock in pricing before spikes

-3. Update the project dashboard daily so homeowners see real-time progress, reducing change order disputes
+3. Update the project dashboard daily to reduce disputes